How to Choose Your Kid’s Multivitamin

 Children need iron, but taking too much can be very dangerous to their health, even fatal.
 If your child’s multivitamin has iron, make sure you keep it locked in a safe place where they can’t take more than the safe daily dose.

-Better yet, choose a multi without iron and make sure your kids get enough from food sources, such as beef, lamb, sunflower seeds, clams, whole grains and dark, leafy green vegetables.
+Better yet, choose a kids multivitamin without iron and make sure your kids get enough from food sources, such as beef, lamb, sunflower seeds, clams, whole grains and dark, leafy green vegetables.

 Free of Allergens